pcafrica/advanced_programming_2025-2026/lectures/11/11-py_classes_modules.md

 # Class methods

 Besides regular methods, classes offer class methods and static methods.
-Class methods, identified by `@classmethod` (which is a *decorator*, more on it later), act on the class itself, often serving as alternative constructors.
+Class methods, identified by `@classmethod` (which is a *decorator*, more on decorators later), act on the class itself, often serving as alternative constructors.

 ```python
 class AdvProgMember: